chadbunn/Address-Conflation/Steps.md

 3. Use the search tool to search for: building=* -This will select all polygons tagged as buildings.

-4. Next remove all buildings with addresses already by searching: "addr:housenumber" -This will remove all the buildings that already have addresses and leave only those buildings that did not get conflated.
+4. Next remove all buildings with addresses already by searching: "addr:housenumber" (be sure to include the "") -This will remove all the buildings that already have addresses and leave only those buildings that did not get conflated.

 5. Turn on the SLO_ADDR_PTS layer and select the appropiate addresses that match the selected buildings.